 earlier assessment of Liechtenstein's military history more or less conforms with the actual historical record.
 The principality suffered two foreign invasions in 1799, when French and Austrian troops chased one another across its territory and drained local householders' resources.
-Seven years later Napoleon demanded forty soldiers from Liechtenstein as part of its “dues” for joining the Confederation of the Rhine; the prince hired foreign substitutes instead.
-Johann II did raise some troops for the 1866 Austro-Prussian War, but following what Klieger calls “six weeks of non-engagement in the Alps,” they went home (47).
+Seven years later Napoleon demanded forty soldiers from Liechtenstein as the "dues” for joining the Confederation of the Rhine; the prince hired foreign substitutes instead.
+Johann II did raise troops for the 1866 Austro-Prussian War, but following what Klieger calls “six weeks of non-engagement in the Alps,” they went home (47).
 Liechtenstein did not subsequently raise an army; I regret to say it does not even maintain a squad of long-bowmen.
 Since the 1920s it has maintained both political neutrality and an open border with Switzerland, whose accidental invasion of the country in 2007 had no political effect whatsoever.